nagendramca2011/QlikSense-Extension/1/Prerequisites.md

-#1: About this Tutorial
-Prerequisites
-#2: Introduction to Qlik Sense Visualization Extensions
-Installing a visualization extension for Qlik Sense Desktop Installing a visualization extension on Qlik Sense Server Comparison between extensions in QlikView and Qlik Sense
-#3: Let's Get Started: Hello World Example
-The anatomy of a Qlik Sense extension
-Skeleton of a script file
-Structure of the .qext fileThe intention of this tutorial is to help you to start developing Extensions in Qlik Sense.
+The intention of this tutorial is to help you to start developing Extensions in Qlik Sense.
 If you have already spent some time with the concept of Extensions in QlikView you’ll see some similarities in the first chapters, but at the same time you’ll recognize how much cleaner and better the Extension API in Qlik Sense is in comparison to the one in QlikView.

 Although at this point it’s important to mention that the main idea behind this tutorial is to bring Qlik Sense’s Visualization Extension concept to everybody, so you don’t need any skills in neither QlikView nor Qlik Sense to get started.